 One of the most important aspects of getting good care at a facility is proper nutrition.
 While touring an assisted living center, find out about resident dining hours, options, and what happens if they cannot leave their room.

 Consider joining the residents in a meal to try the quality of the food for yourself.
 Also, while observing how the staff handles the dining area, speak to some of the residents to find out more about the facility.

-It’s important to learn as much as you can about each facility you’re considering moving into or helping a loved one select.
+It’s important to learn as much as you can about each assisted living center you’re considering moving into or helping a loved one select.
 Don’t hesitate to be nosy and ask as many questions as you can.